 The National Center on Sexual Exploitation (NCOSE) is the leading national organization exposing the links between all forms of sexual exploitation such as child sexual abuse, prostitution, sex trafficking and the public health crisis of pornography.
 As the thread of pornography in the web of sexual exploitation is systemically overlooked by society, the National Center on Sexual Exploitation has prominently advanced this issue as a central pillar of its projects in order to promote more holistic solutions.

 NCOSE is a non-partisan non-profit that embraces a mission to defend human dignity and to oppose sexual exploitation.

-The National Center on Sexual Exploitation (NCOSE) believes in world free from sexual abuse and exploitation.
+The National Center on Sexual Exploitation (NCOSE) believes in a world free from sexual abuse and exploitation.
 We believe every human being deserves the opportunity to live life to its fullest potential: to pursue dreams and ambitions; express creativity and hone talents; seek beauty, truth, and faith; experience hope, joy, and love with family and friends—to thrive.
-Such a vision requires not only individuals and institutions that work towards its realization, but also a culture that embraces its responsibility to preserve and protect human flourishing.
+Such a vision requires not only individuals and institutions that work towards its realization but also a culture that embraces its responsibility to preserve and protect human flourishing.
 We aspire to create that culture.